VSUrhuel/VoyagerTCM/Mentee Testing/MENTEE-004_mentee_functionality_testing_view_course_details.md

 > **Summary:** Verify mentees can view course details.  <br>

 **Preconditions:**
-- User should be enrolled in a Mentee account
+- User should be registered in a Mentee account
 - Mentee should select a course from course list given there are courses available
 - Mentee should not be enrolled to the course of interest
 - Mentee should not have an existing or pending enrollment request